About me

 Winning a Toastmasters contest - after a lifelong terror of public speaking!

-Aside from the more obvious things like weight loss, better health, mental health and finances there were much deeper and life-changing benefits:
+As well as the more obvious things we hear about like weight loss, better health, mental health and finances there were much deeper and life-changing benefits.

 I started to like and believe in myself, and slowly I was learning to trust myself too.